hr004/hr004.github.io/tabs/about.md

 # MIT License
 ---

 Currenlty, I am a software developer (AI) at Heyday.ai.
 I am working in Natural Language Processing(NLP) and its application in conversation domain.
+Apart from that I am interested in reinforcement learning and graph representation learning.
+I intend to write learnings in blog posts here and share with others.